lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular.md

 ## A More Complete Example

-Let's `AppStateService` hold a `foos` array.
+Let `AppStateService` hold a `foos` array.
 We want a view with an input and a button that, when pressed, add a new Foo to `foos`:

 ```javascript
 angular.module('simpleStateApp')